 Light, refreshing, and an easy party drink for summer, white wine sangria is a fabulous way to entertain in style.
-While this recipe is very simple, there are many ways that you can adapt it to your personal taste and the fruits of the season.
+While this recipe is very simple, there are many ways that you can adapt it to your personal taste as well as seasonal fruits.

 - 2/3 cup white sugar

-- 3 oranges, cut into wedges (or may substitute 1 cup of orange juice)
+- 3 oranges, cut into wedges (or 1 cup orange juice)

 - 1 lemon, cut into wedges